drupalsocialinitiative/social_auth_reddit/README.txt

  * Add your Reddit project OAuth information in Configuration » User Authentication » Reddit.

- * Place a Social Auth Reddit block in Structure » Block Layout.
+ * Place a Social Auth Login block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.